 5.1.1 Key Issue Details

-As per [2], EDGE-1 reference point enables interactions between the Edge Enabler Server and the Edge Enabler Client.
+As per TR 23.558 [2], EDGE-1 reference point enables interactions between the Edge Enabler Server and the Edge Enabler Client.
 EDGE-1 reference point supports registration and de-registration of the Edge Enabler Client to the Edge Enabler Server, retrieval and provisioning of Edge Application Server configuration information; and discovery of Edge Application Servers available in the Edge Data Network.

 Edge Enabler server provides functionalities to Edge Enabler client over EDGE-1 reference point such as provisioning of configuration information to Edge enabler client and support the functionalities of application context transfer.